RavidRo/TradingSystem/Use Cases.md

 5. <ins>System</ins>: Else, register \_username as member and generate success message.

 **Tests**:
-<ins>_happy path_</ins>: The user enters username that is not exist in the system and other user details.
+<ins>_Happy Path_</ins>: The user enters username that is not exist in the system and other user details.
 The system registers the user to the system.
-<ins>_sad path_</ins>: The user enters a username that is already exist in the system.
+<ins>_Sad Path_</ins>: The user enters a username that is already exist in the system.
 The system generates an error message.

 ### 2.4.
 Login